Yu-Tsern/DigitalCertificateLab/lab2/README.md

  #unique_subject = no                    # Set to 'no' to allow creation of
  ```

-###### Local CA
+#### Local CA

-The only difference between local CAs and the intermediate ones is the CSR they sign.
+The only difference between local CAs and the intermediate CAs is the CSR they sign.
 Local CAs sign CSR belonging to web server, while intermediate CAs sign CSRs from subordinate CAs.
 Thus, the setup is pretty much the same.
 Connect to **ca3** and do run these commands.

 ```
 sudo su